Separation From the University

-Probationary faculty who are to be terminated must be given notice according to the regular guidelines for probationary faculty (Section Two.
-VIII.C.).
+Probationary faculty who are to be terminated must be given notice according to the regular guidelines for probationary faculty (See Separation From the University Section).
 Notification of termination of faculty members with a continuous (tenure-track) contract or before the expiration of a term or probationary contract shall be three months prior to contract expiration for first year faculty and six months prior to contract termination for second-year faculty.
 Faculty who have served more than two years must be given one full year of notice.
 In the absence of appropriate notice, one year’s salary must be given.

 - Appeals Process

 Following a notice of the intention to terminate a contract because of a reduction of student interest and/or consolidation of a program, the faculty member has the right to a full hearing before the Grievance Committee.
 The request must be presented in writing to the Committee within 14 calendar days of receipt of the notification commencing with Step III of the Grievance Procedure.
 The Grievance Committee’s decision may be appealed to the President.
 The President’s decision may be appealed to the Executive Committee of the Board of Regents.
-(See Section Two.
-IX.D.3.c.2]e].)
+(See Complaint and Grievance Procedures Section.)

 When a tenured faculty member is to be terminated for curricular reasons, the President will attempt to place that faculty member in an existing vacant position for which the faculty member is qualified.
 When, in the opinion of the President, placement within the institution is not a viable alternative, the institution will assist the faculty member in finding employment outside the University.
 The final decision on relocation is within the discretion of the President.